metbril/home-assistant-config/README.md

 This repository contains my configuration for Home Assistant.

+NOTE: I have decided to no longer maintain my configuration with git.
+Home Assistant is moving outside YAML more and more.
+Larger parts of the configuration are stored outside these files.
+This is the last commit before the repository is archived.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->